Lions Head Commando

 Lion's Head Commando was a light infantry regiment of the South African Army.
 It formed part of the South African Army Infantry Formation as well as the South African Territorial Reserve.

 History

 Origin

-The Lions Head Commando was established at Fort Wynyard at Green Point on 24 July 1978.
+The Lions Head Commando was one of several 'urban commandos' which were established in 1962, when the Army's focus was on internal security.

 Operations

 With the SADF

-During this era, the unit was mainly involved in area force protection, cordones and search operations assisting the local police and stock theft control.
+During this era, the unit was mainly involved in area force protection, cordon and search operations assisting the local police and stock theft control.

 The unit was organised under Group 1 Headquarters at Youngsfield part of Western Province Command.

 With the SANDF

 Disbandment

 This unit, along with all other Commando units was disbanded after a decision by South African President Thabo Mbeki to disband all Commando Units.
 The Commando system was phased out between 2003 and 2008 "because of the role it played in the apartheid era", according to the Minister of Safety and Security Charles Nqakula.